-For a moment, remember back when anything was possible and things weren't so hard.
+For a moment, remember back to a time when anything was possible and things weren't so hard.

 When you enter into the realm of possibility you will gain clarity on what work is vital to move the needle forward in your business based on your dream.

-Polishing organizational and productivity skills in your physical and mental spaces lays the foundation to transform how you work so that you can enjoy greater results, freedom and success in your work and life.
+Polishing organizational and productivity skills in your physical and mental spaces lay the foundation to transform how you work so that you can enjoy greater results, freedom, and success in your work and life.

 Enjoy my friends.